ONEARMY/academy/docs/create/how-to.md

 ### 📦 Download files

-- Add downloadable files to support your documentation. detailed drawings, CAD-files, a material list etc.
+- Add downloadable files to support your documentation: detailed drawings, CAD-files, a material list etc.
 - Bundle all your files into 1 .zip file.
 Easier to share around. :)